RapidSoftwareSolutions/Marketplace-AmazonLambda-Package/README.md

 | maxItems       | Number     | Specifies the maximum number of aliases to return in response.
 This parameter value must be greater than 0.

 ## AmazonLambda.listEventSourceMappings
-Returns a list of event source mappings you created using the CreateEventSourceMapping (see CreateEventSourceMapping), where you identify a stream as an event source.
+Returns a list of event source mappings you created using the createEventSourceMapping , where you identify a stream as an event source.
 This list does not include Amazon S3 event sources.

 | Field         | Type       | Description
 |---------------|------------|----------